 Unlike many other GYN surgeons, Dr. Seckin does not always view a hysterectomy as the universal treatment for adenomyosis.
-In cases of focal adenomyosis or adenomyosis with adenomyoma build up, Dr. Seckin will advise laparoscopic deep excision surgery before a hysterectomy.
+In cases of thickened endometrial junction, focal adenomyosis or adenomyosis with adenomyoma build up, Dr. Seckin will advise laparoscopic deep excision surgery before a hysterectomy.
 Only in cases of diffuse adenomyosis will Dr. Seckin perform a hysterectomy.
-In these cases a hysterectomy is necessary as the abnormal endometrioma tissue has spread throughout the myometrium of the uterus and is beyond repair, however in the other two forms of adenomyosis this is not the case.
+In these cases, a hysterectomy is necessary as the abnormal endometrioma tissue has spread throughout the myometrium of the uterus and is beyond repair, however in the other two forms of adenomyosis this is not the case.
 Finally when adenomyosis is a part of endometriosis the definitive treatment of both is hysterectomy with excision of all other endometriosis tissue which may involve rectum, bladder, ureters and nerve tissues.

 In cases of adenomyosis, there are too many patients that have unnecessary hysterectomies when the patient can feel that it is not the right treatment for them.
 We know that procedures such as these are very personal, and should only be conducted if necessary.
-That is why we are always open in discussing all treatment options that are best for your particular case.
+That is why we are always open to discussing all treatment options that are best for your particular case.

 You may call us at 212-988-1444 or have your case reviewed by clicking here.

-Amy O. was a 39 year old female who came to Dr. Seckin having experienced heavy periods and severe cramping since the age of 12, diagnosed with endometriosis and adenomyosis at the age of 29, and after having 4 different surgeries.
-After a 27 year battle with her disease, see how Amy feels after her surgery in July, 2016.
+Amy O. was a 39-year-old female who came to Dr. Seckin having experienced heavy periods and severe cramping since the age of 12, diagnosed with endometriosis and adenomyosis at the age of 29, and after having 4 different surgeries.
+After a 27 year battle with her disease, see how Amy feels after her surgery in July 2016.

 Read more >